resque/resque/README.markdown

 but in the Resque workers it's fine.

+## Logging

+Workers support basic logging to STDOUT.
+If you start them with the `VERBOSE` env variable set, they will print basic debugging information.
+You can also set the `VVERBOSE` (very verbose) env variable.

+    $ VVERBOSE=1 QUEUE=file_serve rake environment resque:work

 ### Priorities and Queue Lists

 Resque doesn't support numeric priorities but instead uses the order